 SEC Whistleblower Awards

-Since the inception of the whistleblower program, the SEC has paid more than $250 million to whistleblowers.
-The largest SEC whistleblower awards to date are $50 million and $33 million.
-Tips from whistleblowers have lead the SEC to successful enforcements actions resulting in more than $1 billion in financial remedies.
+Since the inception of the whistleblower program, the SEC has paid more than $500 million to whistleblowers.
+The largest SEC whistleblower awards to date are $50 million, $50 million and $39 million.
+Tips from whistleblowers have enabled the SEC to recover more than $2 billion in financial remedies.

 To learn more about the SEC Whistleblower Program, download the eBook SEC Whistleblower Program: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award.